awhitman1020/awhitman1020/README.md

 - 👋 Hi, I’m @awhitman1020
 - 👀 I’m interested in problem-solving, running, and music.
-- 🌱 I’m currently developing an app.
+- 🌱 I’m currently analyzing and creating models for data.
-- 💞️ I’m looking to collaborate on website creation.
+- 💞️ I’m looking to collaborate on data science projects.
 - 📫 How to reach me: andrewwhitman1020@gmail.com

 <!---